Published on October 12th, 2022 by Josh Arnold

 Source: Investor Presentation

-Since the spin-off from Abbott, AbbVie has produced excellent growth, due in large part to Humira.
-Humira is a multi-purpose drug, and is the most successful drug of all-time.
-The challenge for AbbVie is that Humira is now facing biosimilar competition in Europe, and will lose patent protection in the U.S. in 2023.
-That means revenue for Humira is declining, and will plummet when all patent protections are gone.
+Since the spin-off from Abbott, AbbVie has produced excellent growth, largely due to Humira, a multi-purpose drug.
+The challenge for AbbVie is that Humira is now facing biosimilar competition after it has lost patent exclusivity.

 Even so, AbbVie remains a giant in the healthcare sector, with a large and diversified product portfolio.